christophstrasen/WorldObserver/docs_internal/api_proposal.md

 ### Predicate-based filtering

-- ObservationStreams expose a `filter` method:
+- ObservationStreams expose a low-level `filter` method:
-  `stream:filter(function(observation) return ... end)`.
+  `stream:filter(function(rowView) return ... end)`.
-- This is a thin, advanced escape hatch that behaves like lua‑reactivex `filter` applied to the underlying observable of per‑emission `observation`
-  tables: the predicate runs once per emission and decides whether that observation should be kept or dropped.
-- The predicate receives the same `observation` shape as `subscribe` (`observation.square`, `observation.room`, `observation.zombie`, etc.), making it easy to express custom conditions without introducing new helpers.
-- Use `filter` for bespoke or complex logic; prefer named helpers for common, reusable predicates so that beginners can stay on helper chains.
+- Important: this predicate runs as an LQR `Query.where` predicate, and sees LQR’s internal “row view”.
+Keys may be schema names (e.g. `"SquareObservation"`) rather than the post-rename fields modders see in `subscribe` callbacks.
+- To keep modder code simple, WorldObserver also provides family sugar methods that hide these schema keys and pass the record directly:
+  - `:whereSquare(function(squareRecord, observation) return ... end)`
+  - `:whereZombie(function(zombieRecord, observation) return ... end)`
+- Use `:whereSquare(...)` / `:whereZombie(...)` for mod-facing predicate composition (AND/OR); reserve raw `filter` for advanced/internal use.

 ### Advanced escape hatch: `getLQR`